National Football Championship (Pakistan): Punjab Dominance (1952–1960)

-The Pakistan Football Federation was not able to organize the 1951 National Football Championship.
-The tournament was first postponed then scrapped all together.
+In 1951, the Pakistan Football Federation weren't able to organize the third National Football Championship which was initially scheduled to be held in Dacca, East Pakistan, with the competition beginning on 10 September 1951.
+However, the tournament was postponed and then ultimately canceled a month earlier due to the ongoing Kashmir conflict between India and Pakistan.

-The 1950s editions of the National Championship were mostly dominated by the provincial Punjab football team, with the team consisting of talented players such as Riasat Ali, Abdul Haq, Ghulam Rabbani, Talib Ali, and Masood Fakhri, the Pakistan football team which played in the 1954 Asian Games composed mostly of players from the Pubjabi team.
-The team won the competiton four consecutive times during the years 1952 till 1955, defeating the NWFP three times in the finals (1952, 1953, and 1955).
+The 1950s editions of the National Championship were mostly dominated by the provincial Punjab football team, with the team consisting of international players such as Riasat Ali, Abdul Haq, Ghulam Rabbani, Talib Ali, Masoodul Hassan Butt, and Masood Fakhri.
+The team won the competition four consecutive times during the years 1952 till 1955, defeating the NWFP three times in the finals (1952, 1953, and 1955).
 The provincial side also competed under different names, including Punjab Blue in 1954 and 1958, they would also win the championship in the same years.

-East Pakistan and Balochistan XI before the 1959 final.
+East Pakistan and Balochistan teams before the 1959 final.

-In 1956, the Balochistan football team secured their first national title, defeating Railway White in the final by 2–1. with Qayyum Changezi scoring in the final and also being declared player of the year.
+In 1956, the Balochistan football team secured their first national title, defeating Railway White in the final by 2–1.
 Just three years later, Balochistan would embark on another impressive campaign, defeating several strong opponents to reach the final.

 In 1957, a Talib Ali led Punjab squad would once again win another National Football title against the East Pakistan Whites in Dacca.
 Defeating them 2–1 at the Dacca Stadium.
 The squad would compete under the name Punjab Blue in 1958, same as they did in 1954.
 The side would go on to win the title back-to-back.

+In 1960, East Pakistan would claim their first ever National title, having the likes of Muhammad Yaqub, Ghulam Rabbani, Abdullah Rahi, Moosa Jr., having already achieved a runners-up position at the 1957 edition.
+The team won the championship at Railway Stadium, defeating Karachi Whites in the final 1–0.